 Does that still seem a little unclear?
 Here’s how you can keep narrowing down your options.
 For those who plan to use two way radios only infrequently, in close range, or in outdoor scenarios that aren’t particularly technical, an FRS radio is just fine.
 FRS two way radios are powerful enough to have a range of a mile or two (depending on the terrain) and will keep you in touch with your party in case of emergency.

 If you plan to use your two-way radio more frequently, over a broader area, or in areas with more competition for a signal, you might want the greater flexibility and power a GMRS radio provides.
 If you want the greatest number of options for how to use your radio and at what distance and with the most clarity, a GMRS will give you extra peace of mind.
-A casual or new two-way radio user, however, will do just fine with a quality FRS.
+A casual or new two-way radio user, however, will do just fine with a quality FRS radio.